-15. We travel with two laptops, three phones (one Android; two Apple), a camera and sometimes a laptop.
+We travel with two laptops, three phones, a camera and sometimes a tablet.
 It was a juggle to get everything charged in the hotel room until I found a multi-charging cable.

 This one is particularly nice because both the USB end and the device ends are retractable, for those hard-to-reach hotel outlets.
 With its four plugs you can charge phones, tablets, e-readers, game systems, cameras, blue-tooth headphones and more.

 Keep in mind that with multi-chargers, the more devices you attach the more time it might take for them to fully charge.

 If everyone has their own cord consider the Anker 60W Charger with five USB ports.
 It’s designed to charge devices quickly.
 And it provides a central charging station at your vacation rental or hotel room, so nothing gets left behind.

 A power strip made for cruise travel

 Did you know that not every power strip is fit for use on cruise ships?
 Neither did I. But this multi-plug power square from Cruise On has no extension cord or surge protector, making it shipshape and seaworthy, not to mention compact for tiny ship cabins.
 Evn on land it’s pretty ideal when you are traveling and have a mix of laptops, cameras and phones and need both USB ports and outlets.

 For the world travelers in your family fill their stockings with a universal travel adapter.
 One small chunky item can power your electronics in up to 150 countries.
 Use it with up to four USB cables and one regular plug.

 A reader recommended the Jackery line of chargers for reviving your phone battery on the go. and we like how powerful they are relative to other chargers of similar size.
 The sleek pocketsize one recharges a range of devices with 2,600 mAh of power.
 The Giant can recharge 2 devices at a time with 12,000 mAh.